The Next Possible Step For LiAngelo Ball Is...

 “I think his chances to start an NFL game right now are about the same as the NBA.
 In order to get drafted in basketball you need to get regularly exposed to other people that are going to get drafted, and right now that route is college,” said Flores.

-LiAngelo Ball has given up the college basketball path, but if overseas basketball does not pan out — and Lavar's new JBA league doesnt end up going as planned — many observers would not be surprised to see the middle Ball brother pick up a football instead.
+LiAngelo Ball has given up the college basketball path, but if the overseas basketball does not pan out, many observers would not be suprised to see the middle Ball brother pick up a football instead.

 Related Links: